-Because of these burnt in, unconscious memories we now also know that what used to be believed, i.e. as because nothing before the age of two is remembered, these have no effect upon the person’s life, are categorically mistaken.
+Because of these burnt in, unconscious memories we now also know that what used to be believed, i.e. because nothing before the age of two is remembered, these have no effect upon the person’s life, are categorically mistaken.

 This is illustrated by research conducted by Terr (university of California Medical Center, San Francisco.
-Terr’s study involved children aged 5 years old who had experienced significant trauma (for which there existed evidence including eye witness statements and police reports) before they were 34 months old (i.e. at an age before verbal memory had developed)
+Terr’s study involved children aged 5 years old who had experienced significant trauma (for which there existed evidence including eyewitness statements and police reports) before they were 34 months old (i.e. at an age before verbal memory had developed)

 Despite this, it was apparent that these children HAD retained unconscious memories of their trauma as they were reflected in their play behavior, sometimes in their entirety.

-Other research, conducted by Clifton and Myers (University of Massachusetts) has found that children exposed to mildly frightening stimuli at the age of 6 months show behavioral signs as having unconsciously remembered the experience through behavioral responses to similar stimuli at the age of 30 months.
+Other research, conducted by Clifton and Myers (University of Massachusetts) has found that children exposed to mildly frightening stimuli at the age of 6 months show behavioral signs of having unconsciously remembered the experience through behavioral responses to similar stimuli at the age of 30 months.

 I was confidently informed, as a child that, I would not have been affected by the trauma I was exposed to in my household when I was a baby and infant because I had no memory of it.
 The above research adds further evidence that such an assertion is misplaced.

 State-dependent learning may also contribute to whether or not memories are accessible.
 State-dependent learning refers to the theory that memories formed when one is in a particular emotional state are most successfully retrieved when one re-experiences a similar emotional state in the future.